gchure/phd/docs/src/chapter_07/section_05_DNA_mutants.md

 ## Additional Characterization of DNA Binding Mutants
-In Chapter 3, we estimated the DNA binding energy o f each mutant using the mutant strains that had approximately 260 repressors per cell.
+In Chapter 3, we estimated the DNA binding energy of each mutant using the mutant strains that had approximately 260 repressors per cell.
 In this section, we examine the effect of the choice of fit strain on the predictions of both the induction profiles and $\Delta F$ for each